- Osome Blog SG

 The first step in establishing your holding company is to select a unique name that reflects your brand and business vision.
 This name must be submitted for approval to the Accounting and Corporate Regulatory Authority (ACRA).
 It’s essential to ensure that your chosen name is not identical or too similar to existing company names to avoid potential conflicts and confusion.
 Additionally, the name of your holding company must comply with local naming regulations, which prohibit the use of certain words or phrases that may mislead the public or are deemed inappropriate.
 Once your chosen name is approved, it will be reserved for a specified period, usually 60 days, during which you must complete your registration process.

-2 Formal Registration
+2 Formal registration

-After securing your company name, the next step is to formally register your holding company with ACRA.
+After securing your company name, the next step is to formally register your holding company structure with ACRA.
 This process involves filling out the necessary application forms and providing essential information about your company’s structure.
 You will need to include details regarding your shareholders, directors, and the appointed company secretary.
 It’s important to ensure that all information about your holding company is accurate and complete, as any discrepancies could lead to delays or complications in the registration process.

-3 Online Submission via BizFile+
+3 Online submission via BizFile+

 The entire registration process can be conveniently completed online through the BizFile+ web portal, which is operated by ACRA.
 This user-friendly platform allows you to submit your application electronically, upload the required documents, and pay the registration fees for your holding company through secure online payment methods.
 To facilitate a smooth application process, it is crucial to ensure that all documents are complete, properly filled out, and compliant with regulatory requirements.

-4 Processing Time
+4 Processing time

 If all your documents are in order, the registration process of a holding company typically takes between one to three days for approval.
 However, it’s important to note that delays can occur if there are any issues with your application or if any required information is missing.
 To mitigate the risk of complications and ensure a more efficient registration experience, it may be beneficial to consult with or hire a professional service.
 This is especially advisable for those who are new to the registration process or unfamiliar with the regulatory landscape in Singapore.

-5 Why Choose Singapore?
+5 Why choose Singapore?

 If you are considering starting a holding company, Singapore stands out as one of the most attractive jurisdictions globally.
 The country’s favourable tax policies, which include no capital gains tax and a single-tier corporate tax system, provide significant financial benefits for businesses.
 Furthermore, Singapore boasts a robust legal framework and a supportive regulatory environment that fosters entrepreneurial growth and offers asset protection for business owners.
 The business-friendly atmosphere, combined with a strategic location in Southeast Asia, enhances opportunities for expansion and success.
 As a result, Singapore is increasingly recognised as a prime location for establishing holding companies.